pdmaier/tidy_data/README.md

 tidy_data <- data.frame(tidy_data)
 ```

 Now, here's the beast of this function: a triple-nested for loop.
-I know Roger, our instructor for R Programming, would be mad at me for ignoring his advice of not doing too much nesting, but I thought this was the best way to make the code easy to read, write and debug.
+I know Roger, our instructor for R Programming, would be mad at me for ignoring his advice of not doing too much nesting.
+However, I thought this was the best way to make the code easy to read, write and debug.
 I'm sure there's a more efficient way, but I didn't mind waiting a couple of seconds longer for that easiness.
 ```r
 row <- 1